bruno-g-galvan/rest-api-challenge-aws/README.md

-## AWS Infrastructure Overview for the Globant Challenge
+## AWS Infrastructure Overview

 In this project, I've designed a robust AWS infrastructure to support a scalable and reliable REST API.
 Our solution leverages several AWS services to ensure seamless operation and high availability.
-Below is an overview of the key components and how they interact to deliver the functionality required for the Globant Challenge.
+Below is an overview of the key components and how they interact to deliver the functionality.

 **1. API Gateway:**